giordano-lucas/dex-cyclic-arbitrage/index.md

 In the [Cycles profitability prediction](#cycles-profitability-prediction) task, we will be able to measure the gain of the embedding compared to the raw features (base model).

 ## Autoencoder : different architectures
+In this section, we tried multiple models (mainly focusing on autoencoders) for embedding computation through dimensionality reduction.
+As a first step, we trained the described models on the entire dataset that we have.
+However, we realized that some data points of the set were not `liquid` at all.
+These data points were represented by rates spanning over hundreds of days.
+The models performed poorly on this set so we decided to focus on `liquid` data only (see Data exploration).
+Multiple optimizers  (`Adam`,`SGD`,`NAdam`,`Adamax`,`RSMprop`) were tested for training.
+It appears that `Adamax` is the one working the best on these tasks.
+It was not always the case (no free lunch theorem) but `Adamax` was faster than the other optimizers by a factor of 10 when working on the `liquid` data.

 ### PCA
 The first model chosen for embedding representation is a PCA having a latent space of 100 dimensions. note that `dim=100` will be used for all next models.
 PCA only considers linear transformations.
 However, it is fast to train (around 30s in our case) and can act as a baseline comparison for other models.